deatrich/linux-home-server/virtualization-server.md

 hardware acceleration for those architectures on a Raspberry Pi, so it is too slow to use in any practical way.

-## Disabling the Default Virtual Network
+## Disabling the default virtual network

 ```shell
 // We will not be using the default virtual network, which operates behind